x4dr/Fen/endworld/mecha/computers.md

 ### Processing Power

-Processing power is a computer’s capability to achieve computation and general work, including I/O. It is measured in **Computational Power Usage**, and a Processor provides **CPU capacity**.
+Processing power is a computer's capability to achieve computation and general work, including I/O. It is measured in **Computational Power Usage**, and a Processor provides **CPU capacity**.

 Processing power is occupied by programs, taking as much as they need or failing to start if there is not enough.
 A _Theory, Computer Usage_ (and relevant skill for computer administration, clocking or similar) Roll can be used to shift `[8, 12, 17, 20]` processing from one program to another or free that processing power up.